mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Finally, Dōgen Zenji [says], that buddha-nature may be called *no buddha-nature*.
 Because *no buddha-nature* is a very close term to explain the true picture of buddha-nature.
 Because it is nothing to hold; that’s why *no buddha-nature*.
 And then from that no-buddha-nature, we can see *buddha-nature* or *no-buddha-nature* – the idea of *buddha-nature* or the idea of *no-buddha-nature* – which means the phenomenal world coming up.

-So that is in the chapter “Buddha Nature,” [where] Dōgen Zenji [talks] about Joshu’s koan, “Does a dog have buddha-nature or not.”
+So that is in the chapter “Buddha Nature,” [where] Dōgen Zenji [talks] about Jōshū’s koan, “Does a dog have buddha-nature or not.”

 #### 19:32